NorthernMan54/homebridge-alexa/README.md

 * Support for more than 100 accessories
 * Support for generation 2 Echo's and other Alexa devices not supported with the original version
 * Support for the color temperature of white bulbs
+* Support for Speakers ( Tested with homebridge-yamaha-home and homebridge-http-irblaster )
+* Support for Apple TV ( Supports homebridge-apple-tv )

 Alexa device names are the same as the homebridge device names.